 In my view, this only produces additional numbers in the report while presenting essentially the same results.
 Fortunately, you can disable all prompts related to that feature and remove the extra values from the report.

-The regular version of WAPT was also updated at the same time with the Pro version and includes some of the features mentioned above.
+The regular version of WAPT was also updated at the same time as the Pro version and includes some of the features mentioned above.

-As usual, a different numeration was used, so despite a higher number, regular WAPT 9.0 corresponds to WAPT Pro 4.0.
-You can even upgrade one to another for a fixed price without affecting your maintenance period.
+Typically, a different numeration was used, so despite a higher number, regular WAPT 9.0 corresponds to WAPT Pro 4.0.
+You can even upgrade from one to another for a fixed price without affecting your maintenance period.

-By the way, all types of upgrades are now listed on a separate page of SoftLogica website, so you do not need to purchase a new license at full price if you want to refresh your older WAPT or WAPT Pro license.
+By the way, all types of upgrades are now listed on a separate page of the SoftLogica website, so you do not need to purchase a new licence at full price if you want to refresh your older WAPT or WAPT Pro licence.

-For more information please check this quick start guide.
-You can download WAPT Pro fully featured evaluation versions Here.
+For more information you can check out this quick start guide.
+You can download the WAPT Pro fully featured evaluation versions here.

-Let us know if you have any queries about this load testing tool.
+We hope this tutorial was beneficial for you.
+Let us know if you have any queries or doubts about this load testing tool in the comments section below.
+We would love to hear from you.

 thanks for the review. it’s very useful.